n-flint/Sophia-Rails/README.md

   ```
   ##### Unsuccessful Response
-  A valid client and list ID must be provided otherwise a 404 status code (page not found) will be returned.
+  A valid client and list ID must be provided or a 404 status code (page not found) will be returned.

 ### List Tasks Index
 Send a GET request to get all tasks associated with a clients list